agnsal/kobukiROSindigo/README.md

 # kobukiROSindigo
-> A kobuki robot ROS package (for both Gazebo and physical robot) that uses Datalog and/or SWI-Prolog modules to take decisions.
+> A kobuki robot ROS package (for both Gazebo and physical robot) that uses Datalog and SWI-Prolog modules to take decisions about the action to perform, given bumper sernsor data.

-The robot goes around, detects obstacles thanks to bumper sensors and shows what it sees from its point of view. \
+The robot goes around, detects obstacles, thanks to bumper sensors, and shows what it sees from its point of view. \
-Actually, I developed the thinking process in the daemon Python3 program waitingDevil.py, that uses PyDatalog library. \
+Actually, I developed the thinking process in the daemon Python3 programs waitingDevil.py and waitingDevilPl.py, that use  Datalog (thanks to PyDatalog library) and SWI-Prolog (thanks to PySWIP library) respectively. \
-You can use SWI-Prolog via PySwip library in a similar way, or yoy can make programs to solve more complex tasks (you can see there a Pyswip example in the commented code that you can expand).
+You can decide not to use any daemon program and to use pure Python2 by choosing another one of the callbacks that are available in thinkNode.py code (instead of logCallback).

 ![](headerDiagram.png)

 It is made of 3 ROS nodes:
-- SenseNode.py: Takes data from robot sensors.
+- senseNode.py: Takes data from robot sensors.
-- ThinkNode.py: Takes SenseNode.py results and uses bumper data to take a decision about velocity.
+- thinkNode.py: Takes SenseNode.py results and uses bumper data to take a decision about velocity.
-- ActNode.py: Takes ThinkNode.py results and gives commands to the robot motors.
+- actNode.py: Takes ThinkNode.py results and gives commands to the robot motors.
-And a Python3 program:
+And 2 Python3 program:
-- WaitingDevil.py: Makes reasonings using Datalog (communicates with ThinkNode.py).
+- waitingDevil.py: Makes reasonings using Datalog (communicates with thinkNode.py).
+- waitingDevilPl.py: Makes reasonings using SWI-Prolog (communicates with thinkNode.py).

 ## Instructions
 1. (OPTIONAL, do this if you are going to use SWI-Prolog and you don't have SWI-Prolog installed or if you have problems with Pyswip integration) Install SWI-Prolog with shared library enabled: